escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

 Features at a Glance
 --------------------
-  * No "paper-and-pencil" linearization required, done automatically py parsing a DSGE model file.
+  * No "paper-and-pencil" linearization required, done automatically by parsing a DSGE model file.
   * Solutions based on analytical computation of Jacobian and Hessian of models using `Sympycore <http://www.sympy.org/>`_.
   * DSGE models are Python DSGE class instances, treat them as if they were data structures, pass them around, copy them, stack them into arrays, and work with many of them simultaneously!